 The National Curriculum divides English into five strands: Speaking and Listening, Reading, Writing, Spelling and Handwriting.

 Beginning in Nursery and continuing through all Primary years the children develop their capacity to express themselves effectively for a variety of purposes.
 Working with adults and other children, their activities include listening, giving opinions, replying to instructions and questions, describing experiences and feelings.
 Starting in EYFS and KS1 children re-tell familiar stories using actions and story maps following our ‘Talk for Writing’ approach.

 As the children progress through the school they extend these skills to recount events, tell more complex stories, take on dramatic roles, report, summarise and predict.
 Children are also provided with opportunities to compose, recite and perform poetry.
 Class assemblies give the children a chance to showcase their learning to parents and the rest of the school.

-EYFS and KS1 will be performing in a Christmas nativity this year and the Year 6 will end the year with a summer show.
+EYFS and KS1 perform in a Christmas nativity every year and in Year 6 pupils end their time at the school by performing a musical.

 At Flora Gardens, children learn not only the mechanics of reading, but to become accomplished, comprehending readers; developing the habit of silent reading and a love of reading for life.

 This year we are continuing to use whole class texts in our developing curriculum, embedding high quality literature at the heart of our English lessons

 Each class has a designated reading area to help promote the love and high importance that reading holds in our school.
 Within this there is a range of fiction and non-fiction banded reading books which the children take home daily along with a book for pleasure.
 Lower down the school parents are encouraged to share a book with their child, listen to them read and write a comment in their Reading Record.
 Further up the school children write their own comments using the question stems in the middle of their Reading Records.